Casualties of Love: The "Long Island Lolita" Story: Plot

-By August 1992, bail for Amy is made by a TV network working to adapt her story.
-Joey's life falls more apart when he is informed that the entire Buttafuoco family will lose the auto repair shop if it is proven that he had an affair with Amy (the pressure causes his father to have a heart attack).
-The Buttafuocos want to allow Amy to have a plea bargain, or else her attorney will destroy the family company.
-Even though Mary Jo objects to the situation, reminding her family that she is the victim here, Amy is allowed a deal in court: she will receive 5 to 15 years for "reckless assault".
-Pleas of "attempted murder" among others are dropped, so the D.A. can come after Joey Buttafuoco for statutory rape.
-Soon after, a videotape is released in which Amy brags about her plea, and asks Paul to marry her.
+By August 1992, Amy's bail is paid by a TV network working to adapt her story.
+Joey's life falls more apart when he is informed that the entire Buttafuoco family will lose the auto repair shop if it is proven that he had an affair with Amy (the pressure causes his father Caspar to have a heart attack).
+The Buttafuocos want to allow Amy to have a plea bargain, to prevent her attorney from destroying the family company.
+Even though Mary Jo objects to the situation, reminding her family that she is the victim here, Amy is allowed a deal in court: She will receive 5 to 15 years for "reckless assault."
+Pleas of "attempted murder," among others, are dropped, so the D.A. can then go after Joey for statutory rape.
+Soon after, a videotape is released in which Amy brags about her plea deal, and asks Paul to marry her.
 The tape allows the Buttafuocos to clear their name, while Amy receives the maximum sentence of 15 years in prison.